-- The Company acquired Sea Farm and renamed it Stolt Sea Farm.
+- Stolt-Nielsen acquired Sea Farm and renamed it Stolt Sea Farm.

-- The Company went public on Nasdaq raising $51 million.
+- The Company listed on the Nasdaq raising $51 million.

 - Stolt-Nielsen Inter-European Service established to provide small tanker service in Northwest Europe.

-- Sea Farm commenced a program of acquiring on-growing companies in Norway.
+- Sea Farm commenced a programme of acquiring on-growing companies in Norway.

 - BP and the Company terminated 1977 agreement.